Chapter 2 Yuri

 “What are you giving me?” he asked again, looking at one of the men directly.

-“Tastes like a steak!”
+“Tastes like steak!”
 Yuri exclaimed.
 “What tree is this, to get bark that tastes like that?” he asked, taking another strip in his fingers.
 “It’s hot as well!”

-“New suns.
-Well, they’re between planets and suns.
-They’re close enough to bring a new kind of light and energy to the earth,” replied the man.
+“See those orbs in the sky?” asked one of the men, glancing up at them.
+“They are between planets and suns.
+They’re close enough to bring a new kind of light and energy to this earth,” replied the man.

-“New energy, new plants,” added the other man.
+“New energy, new plants,” added the other.

 “There’s new things in space?” asked Yuri, trying to understand.